Talk show: South Korea and Taiwan

 Korean and Taiwanese talk shows have used the panel format similar to Japanese programs and rely on famous celebrities and comedic banter than topics.
 Their programs often shorten interviews from lengthy tapings.

 Nepal

-Rabi Lamichhane from Nepal holds the present world record for longest ever talk show.
+Rabi Lamichhane from Nepal previously held the Guinness World Record for longest talk show, continuously broadcasting for 62 hours in April 2013.

 Brazil

 In Brazil, Jô Soares inaugurated the genre with Jô Soares Onze e Meia ("Jô Soares Eleven Thirty") from 1988 to 1999 on SBT.
 In 2000, Soares took his show's format to TV Globo, where it was then called Programa do Jô, and was broadcast until 2016.
 Jô's main competitors at the time were Danilo Gentili and Fábio Porchat.

 China

 In 1999, Speak Up, hosted by Ma Dong, son of the famous Chinese comedian Ma Ji, was born as an early talk show "chatting" about a variety of sharp topics related to people's livelihoods, the state system, and power structures.
 The show was eventually taken off the air as a direct result of the last episode of "Approaching Homosexuality."

-In 2012, Dragon Television created a new high-end cultural, American-style talk show, "Tonight 80's Talk Show" is hosted by the new comedian Wang Zijian, showing young people's attitudes and thoughts on social hotspots, cultural events, fashion trends, humorous and funny but without losing wisdom and sharpness.
+In 2012, Dragon Television created a new high-end cultural, American-style talk show called Tonight 80's Talk Show; it is hosted by the comedian Wang Zijian, showing young people's attitudes and thoughts on social hotspots, cultural events, and fashion trends.